Stationary random subgroups in negative curvature: Random walks and Poincare series

 \begin{theorem} For every $a>0$ we have

 \end{theorem}

 The special case of Theorem \ref{thm:Tanaka} where the measure $\mu$ is finitely supported and the group in question $\Gamma$ is hyperbolic is Tanaka's \cite[Theorem 6.1.2]{tanaka2017hausdorff}.
-We provide a detailed proof in the infinitely supported non-amenable case using the method of thick annuli.
-In any case Theorem \ref{thm:Tanaka} follows immediately by integrating the statement of the following Proposition \ref{Tanaka6.1a-infsupport} with respect to the measure $\mathrm{P}_\mu$ on the space of sample paths.
+We provide a detailed proof in the infinitely supported non-amenable case by using our Proposition \ref{subexponentialgrowthofgreenfunction}.
+In any case, Theorem \ref{thm:Tanaka} follows immediately by integrating the statement of the following Proposition \ref{Tanaka6.1a-infsupport} with respect to the measure $\mathrm{P}_\mu$ on the space of sample paths.

-\begin{prop} $\mathrm{P}_\mu$-almost every sample path $\omega$ satisfies
+\begin{prop} $\mathrm{P}_\mu$-almost every sample path $\omega \in \Gamma^{\mathbb{N}}$ satisfies

-\end{prop} \begin{proof} We follow Tanaka's argument in \cite[Theorem 6.1]{tanaka2017hausdorff} very closely, making the observation that using annuli of sublinearly growing rather than constant thickness does not complicate things much.
-Neither does the fact that the sum of the Green function over an annulus grows subexponentially instead of being bounded.
+\end{prop} \begin{proof} Our proof is inspired by Tanaka's argument in \cite[Theorem 6.1]{tanaka2017hausdorff}.
+Observe that using first hitting measures which are not probability measures as well as the fact that the sum of the Green function over an annulus grows subexponentially instead of being bounded does not complicate things much.

-We argue by establishing an inequality in both directions.
-We have mentioned above the fact that the entropy $h(\mu)$ is equal to the drift with respect to the green metric \cite[Theorem 1.1]{Blachereentropy}.
-This means by definition that $\mathrm{P}_\mu$-almost every sample path $\omega$ satisfies
+We argue by establishing an inequality in both directions of Equation (\ref{eq:to be established in both directions}).
+We have already mentioned the fact that the entropy $h(\mu)$ is equal to the drift with respect to the Green metric \cite[Theorem 1.1]{Blachereentropy}.
+By definition, this means that $\mathrm{P}_\mu$-almost every sample path $\omega$ satisfies

 By the definition of the first return Green's function and the first hitting time measure it is immediate that